 We continued our focus on automotive electronics and managing the core programming business for growth and profitability, while developing and enhancing products, particularly in security provisioning, to drive future revenue and earnings growth as we invest resources in the security provisioning market.
 Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
-We currently believe we are experiencing a capital spending cyclical downturn.
+We currently believe we have and are experiencing a capital spending cyclical downturn.
+We hope that the improvement in orders that occurred in September and continued in October means that we have experienced the worst of the capital equipment downturn.
 We are continuing our efforts to balance industry changes, industry partnerships, new technologies, business geography shifts, exchange rate volatility, trade issues and tariffs, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
 We continue to manage our costs carefully and execute strategies for cost reduction.